caspervg/rlge/README.md

 - Particle emitter component with configurable spawn/render functions and helper spawn shapes.
 - Tilemap support using Tiled/JSON (via Tileson) with proper source-rect handling and per-tile flip flags.
 - Optional debug overlays via ImGui (toggle with `F1` in the examples).
+- Optional 3D render lane: per-view 3D commands run before 2D batches; views can be 2D-only, 3D-only, or 3D with a 2D overlay.

 ## Requirements